House Republicans express concern over party infighting, but not the Islamophobic rhetoric that set it off

 Instead, they have focused their remarks on the need for Republicans not to fight with each other publicly after Rep. Nancy Mace (R-S.C.) said earlier this week that Boebert and Greene were employing “racist tropes,” which led to a Twitter feud with Greene.

-“Listen, we’re working as a team.… The issues people care about are not the Twitter infighting,” Rep. Elise Stefanik (N.Y.), chair of the Republican Conference, told reporters Tuesday.
+“Listen, we’re working as a team. … The issues people care about are not the Twitter infighting,” Rep. Elise Stefanik (N.Y.), chair of the Republican Conference, told reporters Tuesday.
 “They care about issues that impact their daily lives, and that’s what Republicans are focused on.”

+On Friday at his weekly news conference, House Minority Leader Kevin McCarthy (R-Calif.) was asked why he hasn’t publicly condemned Boebert’s remarks.
+He responded that “this party is for anyone and everyone who craves freedom and supports religious liberty.”

+He then defended Boebert, saying that she publicly apologized for her remarks and called Omar to discuss the issue.

+The Minnesota congresswoman said earlier this week that she has received death threats that she attributes to Republican attacks on her.

-The decision by GOP leaders to not publicly condemn the Islamophobic remarks follows their decision last month to rally to the defense of Rep. Paul A. Gosar (R-Ariz.) after he shared on social media an altered, animated video that depicts him killing Rep. Alexandria Ocasio-Cortez (D-N.Y.) and swinging two swords at President Biden.
-House Minority Leader Kevin McCarthy (R-Calif.) and other leaders said Gosar’s video was wrong, but they spent most of their energy fighting Democrats’ decision to strip him of his committee assignments.
+The decision by GOP leaders to not publicly condemn the most recent Islamophobic remarks follows their decision last month to rally to the defense of Rep. Paul A. Gosar (R-Ariz.) after he shared on social media an altered, animated video that depicts him killing Rep. Alexandria Ocasio-Cortez (D-N.Y.) and swinging two swords at President Biden.
+McCarthy and other leaders said Gosar’s video was wrong, but they spent most of their energy fighting Democrats’ decision to strip him of his committee assignments.

 “He is unwilling or unable to control his own members from inciting violence against other Members of Congress or encouraging bigotry and hatred.
 If he cannot lead his own caucus, he certainly will never be able to lead the House of Representatives,” five House Democratic caucus chairs said in a statement Thursday.
 They called for Boebert to be stripped of her committee assignments, citing her repeated “anti-Muslim” attacks against Omar.